allugo/Frases-Livros-API/README.md

 ```

 ### - /frasesPorLivro (POST)
-  Search al the quotes by an specific book
+  Search all the quotes by an specific book.
-  Busca todas as frases de um determinado livro.
   - url: <a href="javascript:void(0)">http://allugofrases.herokuapp.com/frasesPorLivro</a>
 ```py
 # Python Example.